seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 My lord the emperor, resolve me this:
 Was it well done of rash Virginius
 To slay his daughter with his own right hand,
-Because she was enforced, stain’d, and deflower’d?
+Because she was enforced, stain'd, and deflower'd?

 **SATURNINUS**
 It was, Andronicus.